JohannesDeml/UnityWebGL-LoadingTest/README.md

 ## Notes

+* If you want to use this project as a basis for your project, be sure to select the release/branch for your unity version.
+Beta versions oftentimes have problems, therefore I would recommend to use the latest LTS version to run your project.
 * The server is configured to support wasm streaming and brotli compression, see [.htaccess 2020](./Configuration/2020/.htaccess)  [.htaccess 2019](./Configuration/2019/.htaccess)
 * In order to get rid of the warning on android/iOS it is removed in a post process build step ([File](./Assets/Scripts/Editor/RemoveMobileSupportWarningWebBuild.cs))
 * You might need to reload the page on android/iOS when running the first time